habuvo/web-hashier/README.md

 Simple pub-sub job doer with a CLI interface.

   Hashier makes a concurent requests to routes given and print route and hash of response line by line.
-  Query can be any string (but if it is not meet RFC 7231 requirements response would run an error).
+  Query can be any string (but if it is not meets RFC 7231 requirements response would run an error).

 ## Usage